behroozmirzaie/learning_kafka_iceberg_flink/training_plan/day-11/README.md

 ### The Goal

-Our goal is to create a continuous pipeline that:

-1. Reads messages from a Kafka topic.
-2. Parses and transforms the messages.
-3. Writes the transformed data to an Iceberg table.
+Our goal is to create a continuous pipeline that reads messages from a Kafka topic, parses and transforms them, and writes the data to an Iceberg table.
+This is a cornerstone of the modern data stack.

-### The Tools

-*   **Kafka:** As our streaming source.
-*   **Spark Structured Streaming:** As our processing engine.
-*   **Iceberg:** As our destination table format.

-### The Code

-Here's a conceptual PySpark code snippet that demonstrates how to write a streaming DataFrame to an Iceberg table:
+---

+### Option 1: Using Spark Structured Streaming

+This approach uses a PySpark script to define the streaming pipeline.

 ```python
 from pyspark.sql import SparkSession